Kong/insomnia-docs/docs/insomnia/introduction-to-plugins.md

   }
 ]
 ```
-_This example specifically deals with making timestamps human readable.
+_This example adds a `__randomNumber` and `__customValue` property to a JSON response.
 Update the functionality as needed._

 ## Manage Plugins

+The **Plugins** tab in the **Preferences** menu enables the following functionality:

+* Add an existing plugin
+* Create a new plugin locally
+* Toggle a plugin to enable or disable it
+* Reveal the exact local plugin location on your machine

+{:.alert .alert-primary}
-Plugins can be added from the **Plugins** tab in the **Preferences** menu.
-They can also be downloaded and installed directly from [NPM](https://insomnia.rest/plugins).
+**Note**: Plugins can also be downloaded and installed directly from [NPM](https://insomnia.rest/plugins).

 ## Publish Plugins

 Before you publish your plugin, ensure you have met the following criteria for your plugin to be recognized by Insomnia and be available on the [Insomnia Plugin Hub](https://insomnia.rest/plugins).

+Your plugin should:

-* Your plugin's `package.json` contains the `insomnia` attribute with the correct structure.
-See [Create a Plugin](#create-a-plugin) for more info.
+* Include a correctly structured `package.json` file containing the `insomnia` attribute.
+See [Plugin package.json](#plugin-packagejson) for more info.
-* Your plugin's package name is prefixed with `insomnia-plugin-`.
+* Have a package name prefixed with `insomnia-plugin-`.
+* Be publicly available.

-After you have verified that your plugin meets the criteria described above, publish your plugin following the [NPM instructions](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages).
+After you have verified that your plugin meets the criteria described above, publish your public plugin following the [NPM publish unscoped public packages instructions](https://docs.npmjs.com/creating-and-publishing-unscoped-public-packages).
+Publish an _unscoped_ package to ensure it appears on the Insomnia Plugin Hub.

 If your package does not show up on the Insomnia Plugin Hub after a few days, please [contact us](https://insomnia.rest/support) with the name of your plugin and a link to the published NPM package.

+### Publish Scoped Plugins

+Insomnia can also use private (scoped) plugins.
+This commonly enables enterprise users to keep the plugin private from Insomnia.

+To enable private (scoped) plugins:

+1. Navigate to the `plugins` directory in [Application Data](/insomnia/application-data).
+2. Run `npm install @scoped/plugin`.

-## Debug Using Chrome
+## Debug in the Insomnia App

-To open the Chrome Dev tools for debugging on Chrome, right click on your mouse or trackpad and click **Inspect**.
-If you don't use a mouse or trackpad, click on **View**, then **Developer**, and then **Developer Tools**.
+The Insomnia app enables debugging with Chrome DevTools.
+To open DevTools, click **View** then **Toggle DevTools**.

 If you want to focus specifically on the plugin you are developing, you can find it from the **Sources** tab and/or filter the **Console** based on the plugin’s file name.